dda-derek-wendell/Documentation/_entries/0500_permissionset.md

 ![Object Settings]({{ site.baseurl }}/img/500/object_settings.png)

 >The following steps will have to be repeated for __all__ Dodge custom objects.
-Search Dodge in the Permission Set Find Settings... or Please talk to your sales rep to obtain the list of custom objects.
+Search Dodge in the Permission Set Find Settings... or please talk to your sales rep to obtain the list of custom objects.
 {:.warning}

 >Scroll through the list of **Objects** to find the custom objects.